ga-wdi-lessons/react-intro/readme.md

 export default Comment
 ```

-Then in `src/App.js`, we need to load in our `Comment` component and render it inside of our `Post` component...
+Then in `src/App.js`, we need to load in our `Comment` component and render it inside of our `Post` component..

 ```js
 import React, { Component } from 'react';